 - ⅛ teaspoon red pepper flakes optional

-- Preheat the oven to 400 degrees F.
+- Preheat the oven to 400°F.

 - In a medium bowl, whisk together eggs, cream, salt, pepper, paprika and red pepper flakes until fully combined and well blended.

 - Pour the mixture over the filling, using a spatula to distribute it evenly.
 Top with the remaining ½ cup of cheese (extra cheese can be added on top if desired).

 - Cover with foil and bake for 45 minutes, remove foil and bake for an additional 15 minutes, until top is golden brown and the center is set.